 A mesothelioma diagnosis is not just a medical diagnosis but a legal one.
 The science linking asbestos exposure to mesothelioma is strong, as is your legal right to seek compensation for your exposure.
 But as with all legal rights, deadlines exist, and you must act quickly to preserve your rights.

 Mesothelioma is a deadly form of malignant lung cancer, almost always caused by inhaling asbestos fibers.
-It is a rare disease, with about 3,000 cases diagnosed yearly in the United States.
+It is a fairly rare disease, with about 3,500 claims filed yearly in the United States.

 Asbestos exposure before mesothelioma diagnosis